Who we are

 2 Timothy 2:2

 Ossington Pentecostal Church is a member of the Canadian Assemblies of God (CAOG).
 We are a Christ-centered, Bible-focused congregation of believers who come from a wide variety of nationalities and cultures, yet they share one thing in common: the worship of Jesus Christ.
 We owe our humble beginnings to a small group of new Canadians from Italy.
-Please click on the link below for more details.
+Please click on the button below for more details.